 Is the Dodge Viper ever coming back?

-The Legacy of the Dodge Viper
+The Rise and Fall of the Dodge Viper

 With top speeds at 199 mph, the Viper accelerates from 0-60 in 3.4 seconds.
 But when you compare it to its rival: A Challenger SRT Hellcat with an automatic transmission goes 0 – 60 miles per hour within three points six rather than fifty-eight.